| Traveling Time: A Poetry and Prose Antholog

 International Airport.
 Her love for travel to places she has been, and

 places she has yet to go influence her poetry greatly.
-Her passion for
+Her passion for all

-has three sons, which bring her joy every day.
+three sons, which bring her joy every day.
 Ed Cockrell

 of Chapel Hill, NC, writes poetry once-in-awhile after he takes his wife